Honors - Prof. Hung

 Congratulate Prof. Hung on Publishing in Nature Synthesis as a Major Corresponding author

 Model Thiophene-Decorated Nickel Porphyrins for Tandem CO2 Reduction.
 Nature Synth.
-2025, accepted.
+2026, 5, 189.

 Breaking the Linear-scaling Limit in Multi-electron-transfer Catalysis through Intermediate Spillover.
 Nature Catal.
 2025, 8, 378.